1404Samyak/Mira-App/Readme.md

     Open an issue if you encounter a bug or have a feature request.
     Submit a pull request with your improvements or fixes.

-License

-This project is open source and available under the MIT License.

-This should be a good starting point for your project’s README on GitHub!
-Let me know if you need any adjustments.

-ChatGPT can make mistak